 If you run into a serious problem on a brand new vehicle, you should get in touch with the manufacturer.
 There may be others having the same issues and it may require a recall from the manufacturer.
 They’ll often fix the problem for free, too.

-Consistency counts for something in auto repair.
+Consistency counts for something in the auto car.
 If you’re lucky enough to have a shop you trust, use them regularly.
 Different mechanics may have different opinions on issues.
 Many shops may charge more money and may not do a better job.

 Getting your vehicle fixed is not easy, but you can improve your experience by using these tips.
 Use the advice mentioned above in regards to your auto repairs.
 Both you and your car will be pleased.